coderitter/knight-form/README.md

 Now that your form is there you can render it.
 The special thing about our renderers is that we do not provide you some black box configuration magic.
 We give you the source code.
 This way you can look at it and understand for yourself.
 True to the motto when you can understand it you can extend it.

-So basically you create a renderer for one project which is able to render your form exactly in exactly that look of your application.
-So every time you render a form you will get the same result and if you want to change something about your forms you do it at exactly in one place.
+So basically you create a renderer for one project which is able to render your form exactly in that look of your application.
+So every time you render a form you will get the same result and if you want to change something about your forms you do it in exactly one place.

 There are numerous renderers for different plattforms available as a starting point and the list continues to grow.
 There already is support for Angular and React but also for Android and iOS.
 Even some desktop GUIs starting to be supported.
 An exhaustive list can be found here.